jfroelich/rss-reader/src/views/slideshow-page/readme.md

 Append slides shouldn't be responsible for loading.
 This should accept an array of slides as input.
 Something else should be doing loading.

 ### TODO improve slide_onclick handler
-Regarding the opening of a connection to mark as read.
-This belongs in a helper in ral.js.
-The problem however is that I split up the functionality, this uses the element, I cannot use the element in ral.
-So really the problem is that slide_mark_read does too much.
+Regarding the opening of a connection to mark as read. slide_mark_read does too much.
 This should be able to use only those components of slide_mark_read that it cares about.
 But in order to break up slide_mark_read appropriately, I think I need to refactor how the element is updated after click, I think it needs to be done from message event handler instead of explicitly done, so that it no longer matters which initiator started the sequence.

-It really does not belong in ral.js.
-It belongs somewhere as a function, I am just not sure where.

 ### TODO: improve on_key_down
 * is the debouncing stuff with idle callback approach needed??